What tax relief can I claim on my rental property?

 What tax relief can I claim on my buy-to-let property?

-There are two main types of tax relief for landlords:
+There are two main types of tax relief for individual landlords:

-A 20% tax credit on your buy-to-let mortgage interest payments
+A 20% tax credit on your qualifying buy-to-let mortgage interest payments and other finance costs.

-Allowable expenses: expenses you can deduct from your rental income when you work out your taxable rental profit as long as the expenses have been incurred wholly and exclusively for the purposes of renting out the property
+Allowable expenses: these are expenses you can deduct from your rental income when you work out your taxable rental profit.
+Just note, these must have been incurred wholly and exclusively for the purposes of renting out the property

-Why can I no longer claim the full amount of finance costs on my buy-to-let property?
+Why can I no longer claim full mortgage tax relief and finance costs on my buy-to-let property?

-Under the old system: You could deduct all buy-to-let mortgage interest and other rental property-related interest from your taxable income.
+Under the old system: You could deduct all qualifying buy-to-let mortgage interest and other finance costs from your rental income before calculating your taxable profit from your taxable income.

-Now: You can only claim tax relief on your mortgage interest at the basic rate of 20% - regardless of whether you are a basic rate, higher rate or additional rate taxpayer.
+Now: You can now only claim 20% tax relief on your mortgage interest payment.
+This is irrespective of whether you are a basic rate, higher rate, or additional rate taxpayer.

-Although this has simplified the tax process by offering a flat rate, the changes have made buy-to-let less advantageous for those in the higher or additional tax brackets than before.
+Although this has simplified the tax process by offering a flat rate, the changes have made buy-to-let less advantageous for those in the higher – or additional rate – tax brackets than before.
 Under the previous system, higher and additional rate taxpayers enjoyed relief of 40% or 45% respectively.
+This has chipped away at returns landlords can make from their rental properties.

-This change is sometimes referred to as the Section 24 tax change.
+This change is sometimes referred to as the Section 24 tax change (under Section 24 of the Finance Act 2015).

 How do I claim the 20% tax relief on my mortgage interest?

-You should seek advice from a professional financial adviser about the process.
+If you are unsure how to calculate or claim the relief, you should seek advice from a professional financial adviser, tax adviser or accountant about the process.

 What allowable expenses can I claim on my buy-to-let property?

-According to guidance from the HMRC, you can claim these expenses on your rental property, provided they are incurred wholly and exclusively for the purposes of your property rental business:
+According to guidance from the HMRC, you can claim the following expenses on your rental property, provided they are incurred wholly and exclusively for the purposes of your property rental business:

 General maintenance and property repairs

-Water rates, council tax, gas and electricity (if you and not the tenant pays these)
+Water rates, council tax, gas and electricity (if you pay these, rather than the tenant)

 Landlord insurance for buildings and contents